 Is Botox Safe?

-Under controlled medical environments, Botox injection procedures are considered low risk.
+Under controlled medical environments, Botox injection procedures are considered low-risk.
 Most procedures are carried out safely and effectively with little side effects.

 The side effects one does experience are normally what is expected from any sort of injection procedure.
-This would be some temporary redness, bleeding, or bruising at the injection site.
+This would be some temporary redness, bleeding or bruising at the injection site.
 In rare cases, one may experience a headache in the first two days after the procedure or temporary drooping.

 With this being said, there are certain situations where you should avoid getting Botox injections.
 You should not undergo treatments if you:

-- Are 65 years of age or older, or under 18 years old
+- Are 65 years of age or older, or under 18 years old.

-- Have breathing problems
+- Have breathing problems.

-- Have bleeding problems
+- Have bleeding problems.

-- Are allergic to or have sensitivities to Botox products
+- Are allergic to or have sensitivities to Botox products.

 Be sure to talk to your doctor about any medications or supplements you are currently taking as there may be some interactions that could be dangerous.
 If you immediately experience signs of an allergic reaction upon the treatment, seek medical help immediately.

-In order to reduce any of the potential complications, it is important that you thoroughly research the performing physician.
+To reduce any of the potential complications, it is important that you thoroughly research the performing physician.
 You need to make sure you are going to someone who knows what they are doing and has an adequate environment to perform hygienically and legally.
 It is not worth the risk to seek other methods.

 Does Botox Hurt?